 THE 220 Principles of Dramatic Analysis.
-(3) F, S
+(3)

 Analysis, evaluation, and interpretation of dramatic literature for theatrical production.
 Emphasis on the traditional canon of dramatic literature and traditional structures and forms of drama.
 Prerequisites: ENG 101 (or 105); Theatre major.
-General Studies: L.
+General Studies: L

-THE 300 Film: The Creative Process I. (3) F, S, SS
+THE 300 Film: The Creative Process I. (3)

 Elements of theatrical film: cinematography, sound, editing, directing, acting, scriptwriting, producing, and criticism.
 3 hours lecture, demonstration via film and videotape.
-General Studies: HU.
+General Studies: HU

 THE 301 Film: The Creative Process II.
-(3) F, S
+(3) fall and spring

 Advanced study of selected films, analyzing cinematography, sound, editing, directing, acting, screenwriting, producing, and criticism.
-Prerequisite: THE 300.
+Pre-requisite: THE 300.

-THE 320 History of the Theatre I. (3) F
+THE 320 History of the Theatre I. (3) fall

 Traces major developments in theatre production and dramatic literature from their beginnings to the mid-17th century.
 Lecture, student presentations.
-General Studies: HU, H.

 THE 321 History of the Theatre II.
-(3) S
+(3)

 Traces major developments in theatre production and dramatic literature from the mid-17th century to the 20th century.
 Lecture, student presentations.
-General Studies: HU, H.

 THE 325 Play Reading for Educational Theatre.
-(1) F, S
+(1)